whoisryosuke/sui-web-components/readme.md

 `yarn storybook`

-> **Requires production build of StencilJS components** (for the `./loader/` and `./dist/` folders).
-Run `yarn build` before running Storybook, or after any changes to components.
+> **Requires production build of StencilJS components** (for the `./dist/` folder).
+Run `yarn build` before running Storybook and after any changes to components.
 Can't use with StencilJS in development mode, requires different configuration, [see here.](https://whoisryosuke.com/blog/2019/using-stencil-with-storybook/)

 ### CSF Format